Skip to main content

 How do I calculate my hourly rate from my monthly salary?

-Divide your monthly salary by 4.333 (average weeks per month) and then by your ordinary weekly hours.
-Example: R15,000 ÷ 4.333 ÷ 45 = R76.92 per hour.
-This is the base rate used to calculate all overtime payments.
+Divide your monthly salary by 4.333 (the average number of weeks per month) and then by your ordinary weekly hours.
+For example: R15,000 ÷ 4.333 ÷ 45 hours = R76.92 per hour.
+This is the hourly rate used to calculate all overtime payments.

 Can I take time off instead of overtime pay?